How To Calculate Velocity Of Falling Object

 Scenario 2: Considering Air Resistance (Realistic Conditions)

 When air resistance becomes significant, the calculations become more complex.
-The force of air resistance is proportional to the square of the velocity, meaning that as the object falls faster, the air resistance increases exponentially.
+Consider this: the force of air resistance is proportional to the square of the velocity, meaning that as the object falls faster, the air resistance increases exponentially.
 This leads to the concept of terminal velocity, which, as discussed earlier, is the constant speed that a freely falling object eventually reaches when the force of air resistance equals the force of gravity.

 To accurately calculate the velocity of a falling object considering air resistance, we need to involve differential equations, which are beyond the scope of basic physics.
-However, we can introduce the concept of a drag coefficient ('C'), which is a dimensionless number that represents the object's resistance to motion through a fluid (like air).
+That said, we can introduce the concept of a drag coefficient ('C'), which is a dimensionless number that represents the object's resistance to motion through a fluid (like air).
 The drag coefficient depends on the object's shape and surface properties.

 The force of air resistance (Fd) can be expressed as: